World's 12 best places for heli-skiing

 Or the chopper can be used as an aerial elevator up the big slogs of the famous Haute Route from Zermatt-Chamonix, saving legs for the many stunning descents.

-Who: Air Zermatt charges $404 per person for a drop on Monte Rosa, including the guide's fee.
+Who: Air Zermatt charges $415 per person for a drop on Monte Rosa, including the guide's fee.
+A drop at Alphubel is $395 and at Aeschhorn for $385.
 James Orr Heliski offers trips out of the unspoiled Italian village of Alagna, accessing nearly 30 drop sites on the Italian and Swiss sides of Monte Rosa.

 8. Japan -- Hokkaido